 Conduct investigations in accordance with collective bargaining agreements and college policies and procedures.
 Prepare grievance responses, written reports, and findings; make recommendations; maintain appropriate records of activities.

-Administer and interpret rules and regulations of collective bargaining agreements (CBA).
+Assist with administering and interpreting rules and regulations of collective bargaining agreements (CBA).

 Manage the faculty salary advancement and contract process in partnership with Benefits and Compensation.

 Manage the Classified Staff Collective Bargaining Agreement contract updates in partnership with Benefits and Compensation.